Buildings

 Islington Council has created a joined-up network of services that aim to support vulnerable Londoners facing fuel poverty.
 This case study relates to Actions 11 and 14 of the 50-point Climate Action Plan for Councils.
 Action 11 includes identifying people most at risk of fuel poverty and targeting policies, actions and spending towards them, while Action 14 involves helping owner-occupied and fuel-poor homes be more energy efficient, for example via insulation.

-Lancaster City Council has conducted a prompt review of its Local Plan to ensure the policies it contains will help tackle the climate crisis.
+Lancaster City Council conducted a prompt review of its Local Plan to ensure the policies it contains will help tackle the climate crisis.
 Aligning plans, policies and guidance with climate targets forms part of Action 5 in the 50-point Climate Action Plan for Councils.

 Discover how Cornwall Council used a simple, locally-tailored tool to check the social and planetary impact of its plans and guide decision-making right across the council.
 Checking whether council decisions would help or hinder climate action forms part of Action 1 of the 50-point Climate Action Plan for Councils.

 Learn how Cotswold District Council appointed climate champions to make more progress on climate goals.
-Appointing climate champions is Action 2 in the 50-point Climate Action Plan for Councils: identify both a councillor at a cabinet-level and a lead officer as Climate and Nature Champions, who are required to publish a twice-yearly independent and audited public report on progress in meeting climate change and nature targets.
+Appointing climate champions is Action 2 in the 50-point Climate Action Plan for Councils: identify both a councillor at a cabinet level and a lead officer as Climate and Nature Champions, who are required to publish a twice-yearly independent and audited public report on progress in meeting climate change and nature targets.

 Learn how Greater Manchester’s smart energy plan will improve energy performance and lower carbon emissions.
-This plan forms part of 50 climate actions for councils under Action 19, to develop a heating and energy efficiency strategy for the area, including providing skills and training to increase local employment to aid recovery from the COVID-19 pandemic.
+This plan forms part of the 50-point Climate Action Plan for Councils under Action 19, to develop a heating and energy efficiency strategy for the area, including providing skills and training to increase local employment to aid recovery from the COVID-19 pandemic.

 Learn how Reading Borough Council is using planning to ensure new homes are built to zero-carbon standards.
-This requirement forms part of 50 climate actions for councils under Action 16, to require through Local Plan policies that new housing development is zero carbon by 2025, including the incorporation of renewable energy in the development, using low carbon materials, and building to extremely high energy-efficient standards (higher than current national standards) using the Passivhaus standard or similar.
+This is part of Action 16 under the 50-point Climate Action Plan for Councils.
+Through Local Plan policies, councils should require that new housing development is zero carbon by 2025, including the incorporation of renewable energy in the development, using low-carbon materials, and building to extremely high energy-efficient standards (higher than current national standards) using the Passivhaus standard or similar.

 Learn how Barnsley's community energy scheme tackled fuel poverty among older people and helped fund neighbourhood projects.
 Installing local renewable energy sources in council developments and within private and public sector developments is part of Action 32 in the 50-point Climate Action Plan for Councils.